Q&A With Jim Pirie of OK TIRE

 RV tires do not need to be removed but preparation must be done to store them properly.
 Tires should be protected from the sun as consistent UV light can cause damage to the rubber.
 Ensuring your tires are inflated to the maximum recommended pressure will help prevent weakening of the tires.
 Propping each tire on top of wood blocks is a good idea as sitting in moisture or on cold concrete can also harm your tires.
 Finally, jacking the vehicle is a great option if you want to prevent flat spots from developing and preventing your tires from sitting in moisture.

 Does OK Tire offer any services to help RV owners prep their vehicles for winter storage?

-If you are a first-time RV owner, you must winterize your RV before sending it off for its winter hibernation.
+If you are a first-time RV owner, you must winterize your RV before sending it off to ‘hibernate’.
 OK Tire offers a full range of accessories for RVs such as our seasonal winter covers.

 While the vast majority of RV owners winterize their trailers by themselves, OK Tire offers a specific Winterizing Package for trailer owners seeking professional assistance.
 The services in this package include: